- Home

 Tamara Issak is an Associate Professor of First-Year Writing in the Department of Core Studies and holds a joint appointment in the Department of English.
-She has served as Director of Writing Across Communities since 2022.
+Previously, she served as director of Writing Across Communities in 2022-2025.
 Her research focuses on Islamophobic rhetoric, Muslim women’s rhetoric, and community engagement.
 Issak is the recipient of several fellowships including an American Association of University Women Fellowship and a Fulbright Fellowship to Syria.
 She was recognized by St. John’s University for her teaching and service as the recipient of the Faculty Excellence in Student Engagement Award.

 “Fulfilling Allah’s Trust: Rhetoric of Amannah as a Foundation for Social Change.”
 Literacies of/from the Pluriversal: Tools for Perseverance and Livable Futures.
 With Lana Oweidat.
 University of Pittsburgh Press, 2023.